MattCCS/MediaMan/docs/DRIVE.md

     6. Click **Save and Continue**
     7. Click **Add or Remove Scopes**
     8. Search for "Google Drive API" and choose the `.../auth/drive` scope
-        - IT IS THUS VERY IMPORTANT THAT YOU PROTECT THESE CREDENTIALS.
+        - THUS, IT IS VERY IMPORTANT THAT YOU PROTECT THESE CREDENTIALS.
         - `.../auth/drive.file` ?
     9. Click **Save and Continue**
     10. Add yourself as a Test User (your Gmail)